Track And Field NewsOctober 23, 2024

-Learn about PRs (Personal Records) in track and field, how they measure an athlete's best performance, and why they are crucial for motivation, goal-setting, and tracking progress across all levels.
+Learn about PRs (Personal Records) in track and field, how they measure an athlete's best performance, and why they are crucial for tracking progress.

 story image illustation